-3.2 Defined Terms from the International Standard for Testing and Investigations
+3.2 Defined Terms from the International Standard for Testing

 Doping Control Coordinator: An Anti-Doping Organization or a Delegated Third Party that coordinates any aspect of Doping Control on behalf of an Anti-Doping Organization.
-The Anti-Doping Organization always remains ultimately responsible under the Code for compliance with the requirements of the International Standard for Testing and Investigations, Therapeutic Use Exemptions, Data Protection of Privacy and Personal Information, and Results Management.
+The Anti-Doping Organization always remains ultimately responsible under the Code for compliance with the requirements of the International Standard for Testing, Therapeutic Use Exemptions, Data Protection, and Results Management.

-Doping Control Officer (or DCO): An official who has been trained and authorized by the Sample Collection Authority to carry out the responsibilities given to DCOs in the International Standard for Testing and Investigations.
+Doping Control Officer (or DCO): An official who has been trained and authorized by the Sample Collection Authority to carry out the responsibilities given to DCOs in the International Standard for Testing.